ed-kung/CSUN-Econ-310/index.md

     | ------ | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ---- |
     | 100-93 | 92-90 | 89-87 | 86-83 | 82-80 | 79-77 | 76-73 | 72-70 | 69-60 | 59-0 |

+	Your scores will be rounded up to the nearest integer.
 Depending on the performance of the class, a curve may or may not be applied before assigning letter grades.

 ---